NiramaiPNayanar/A-Better-Life/README.md

 ## 💬 Contributions Welcome

-If you know a resource that’s changed the way you live, think, or work — feel free to [open a pull request](https://github.com/NiramaiPNayanar/A-Better-Life/pulls) or suggest it in the issues section
+If you know a resource that’s changed the way you live, think, or work — feel free to [open a pull request](https://github.com/NiramaiPNayanar/A-Better-Life/pulls) or suggest it in the issues section.